Communications principles

 These protocols seek to improve the effectiveness of email and to encourage UAS sections to routinely consider whether email is the most appropriate channel to use.
 Refer also to the UAS Channel Framework which provides guidance on individual channels.

-UAS sections are encouraged to have a process for planning and agreeing their communications with divisions and departments so that the most appropriate channel can be considered at an early stage.
+UAS sections are encouraged to maintain an ongoing dialogue with divisions and departments about their proposed approach, so that the most appropriate channel can be considered at an early stage.

-University mailing lists are a valuable tool for effectively communicating with large groups of people.
+University mailing lists are valuable tools for effectively communicating with large groups of people.
 However, the creation, maintenance and use of them needs regular monitoring and review.

-The policy and guidance introduces governance around the use of new and existing mailing lists.
+The policy and guidance introduce governance around the use of new and existing mailing lists.

 Staff must use existing lists where possible